popphp/popphp-tutorial/README.md

 * The web application is utilizing the `pop-http` component to leverage the HTTP request and response objects within the controller object.
-* The CLI application is utilizing the `pop-console` component to leverage it for parsing the CLI requests and returning the appropriate responses on the CLI.
+* The CLI application is utilizing the `pop-console` component to leverage it for parsing the CLI requests and returning the appropriate responses to the CLI.